Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 *This* patient could take the aggression, and in such things, quicker was always better.

 A naked Human brain was quite a sight.
-Astonishing to think it was so efficient, because it certainly wasn’t large, especially in comparison to body mass---particularly in this specimen.
+Astonishing to think it was so efficient, because it certainly wasn’t large, especially in comparison to body mass - particularly in this specimen.
 Instead, it was *intricate* and clearly an evolved structure; no engineered organ would have such a strangely laid-out design, nor would any be so remarkably well-adapted.

 Forln had a *good* surgical suite and a deeply skilled team.
 He did little more than check in occasionally at the many actions going on in parallel across the Human’s immense body.
 His attention was almost entirely focused on the brain, where Maf was supervising the intricate neural surgery underway, and Nofl was providing running commentary.
 Rarely was such a thing necessary in modern practice, but rarely was a surgery so complicated.